SamChevalier/samchevalier.github.io/ideas.md

 To resolve my problem mathematically, I think I need to admit that there are "latent" constraints that I am not enforcing, nor needing to enfocrce, when I park across campus (e.g., daily step count, human interaction, etc.).
 When I drop a constraint, these latent constraints become violated, and my happiness pays the price.

-`Research question: when does mathematical relaxation (i.e., constraint dropping) lead to worse, and not better, system performance?`
+`Research question: in single-operator/agent systems, when does mathematical relaxation (i.e., constraint dropping) lead to worse, and not better, system performance?`

 Here's to walking.